davidinations/RentACar/README.md

 ## How To Use

-Extract The Zip File And Run Exe File Inside The Folder (There is Some Error In Add Edit And Delete Function With Exe File)
+Extract The Zip File And Run Exe File Inside The Folder

 ## Project Organization